Skip to Content

 • Reroll the scraps and continue cutting until the first portion of dough is gone.
 If the dough gets too soft to roll return it to the refrigerator to firm up.

 • Roll the second portion of dough to ⅛" thick and use the same cutter to cut cookie tops.
-Use a smaller heart cutter (or whatever shape your prefer) to cut a hole in the center of each cookie top.
+Use a smaller cutter to cut a hole in the center of each cookie top.
 Continue rolling and cutting until you have an equal number of cookie tops and bottoms.

-• Bake until lightly golden, turning the trays ½ way through the cooking time if the are browning unevenly.
+• Bake until lightly golden, about 6-7 minutes.
+Turn the trays ½ way through the cooking time if the are browning unevenly.
 Cool completely

 • Dust an even layer of confectioner's sugar over the cookie tops.
-Flip all the cookie bottoms over so the flat side is facing up.
 Using a pastry bag or small spatula, pipe a rim of raspberry preserves over each cookie bottom.

 • Carefully place a cookie top onto each cookie bottom to form a sandwich.
-Use a pastry bag or small spoon to fill the cut-outs with raspberry preserves.
+Use a pastry bag to fill the cut-outs with raspberry preserves.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.